nagatv11/cvd_mvpa/README.md

 # Performance results: Figure 2 and Table 3, and Sup.
 Figure S2

 We ran three separate models using pydra-ml for which a spec file is needed where the dataset is specified.
-- behavior_model_pydra_ml.json runs demographic, cognitive and contextual features only model
+- behavior_model_pydra_ml.json runs demographic, cognitive and contextual features only model.
+Run this script using the command: pydraml -s behavior_model_pydra_ml.json
-- imaging_model_pydra_ml.json runs neuroimaging features only model
+- imaging_model_pydra_ml.json runs neuroimaging features only model.
+Run this script using the command: pydraml -s imaging_model_pydra_ml.json
 - multimodal_model_pydra_ml.json runs a multimodal model which includes all demographic, cognitive, contextual, and neuroimaging features.
+Run this script using the command: pydraml -s multimodal_model_pydra_ml.json

-Since we ran models on a cluster, we have SLURM scripts, so the dataset should be in the same dir as the SLURM scripts.
+Since we ran models on a cluster, we have SLURM scripts, so the dataset should be in the same directory as the SLURM scripts.